rsergio07/gitops-lab-local/CONTRIBUTING.md

 - Keep changes focused and atomic
 - Update documentation if you change functionality
 - Ensure all scripts remain compatible with macOS
-- Test setup and cleanup scripts before submitting
+- Test exercises end-to-end before submitting
-- Follow existing code style and formatting
+- Follow existing documentation style and formatting
+- Maintain the progressive learning structure across phases

 ## Types of Contributions